Sorry, you need to enable JavaScript to visit this website.

 The self-support and return programme or introduction programme and the introduction course

-As a general starting point, the programme has a duration of one year but may be extended up to a period of 5 years.
-The aim of the programme is to support the foreigner in gaining regular employment and learning the Danish language.
+As a general starting point, the programme has a duration of one year but may be extended up to a period of five years.
+The aim of the programme is to support foreigners in gaining regular employment and learning the Danish language.
 The foreigner is obliged to participate in the programme offered.
 If the foreigner receives any social benefit, the benefit will be reduced in the event of non-participation without a legitimate reason.

 The contract applies until the foreigner obtains a permanent residence permit.
-During the first 5 years, the content of the contract is set out under the Integration Act, and hereafter under the general act on employment efforts applicable to any unemployed resident in Denmark regardless of their origin.
+During the first five years, the content of the contract is set out under the Integration Act, and thereafter, under the general act on employment efforts applicable to any unemployed resident in Denmark regardless of their origin.

-As a general rule, foreigners must be offered a full programme if they receive self-support and return benefit, transition benefit or cash benefit.
+As a general rule, foreigners must be offered a full programme if they receive self-support and return benefits, transition benefits or cash benefits.

 The programme consists of a Danish language course and ‘offers of active involvement’ aimed at labour market involvement such as: